gdsaxton/PANDAS/README.md

 # PANDAS
-ipython notebooks for analyzing Twitter data
+ipython notebooks for analyzing Twitter data using PANDAS.